Presence in the asana practice

 Increasing your presence in the New Yoga Will

-The five practical steps to presence are:
+The five practical steps for developing increased presence are:

 1. Calm down

-2. Letting go
+2. Let go

-3. Actively relate: Perceive the actual state
+3. Perceive the actual state

 The 5 phases can now be repeated several times in succession.
 It is amazing how the body can overcome its own resistance and how the movement in āsana can be developed further and further.